parapluu/encore/README.md

 Update the language specification whenever you change the Encore compiler.

+There is a prebuilt version of the documentation in `doc/encore/prebuilt/` for the people who do not have Scribble installed.
+Please also update these PDFs after updating the specification.

 #### Generate documentation

 Generate the documentation and check your changes by typing: